Table of Contents

 There is no cost of registration, however, you will have to submit a fee after submitting your application.

-In Nevada, you get to choose between a one year and two year medical marijuana card.
+In Nevada, you get to choose between a one-year and two-year medical marijuana card.
 Your application fee will be according to the plan you choose.
 The one year registration costs $50 and the 2 year registration costs $100.
 Nevada does not waive the application cost under any circumstance.

 The cost of a medical marijuana recommendation will vary from one doctor or clinic to another.
-The charges will vary based on factors like in-person or online visit and whether or not they complete your registration process with the DPBH.
+The charges will vary based on factors like in-person or online visits and whether or not they complete your registration process with the DPBH.

 The purpose of an established medical marijuana program is to ensure that an MMJ card is issued to people in need and that the herb is used properly.
 The Nevada medical marijuana program sets up a list of requirements that define a qualified patient in the state.
 They are as follows: